 - Repeated occurrences of HIV infection that limit:

 - Significant weight loss from chronic diarrhea and weakness

 - Skin conditions with extensive sores and lesions

 If you or a loved one was diagnosed with HIV or AIDS, you may be eligible to receive SSD benefits.
 At Fleschner, Stark Tanoos & Newlin, we’ve helped many people suffering from serious illnesses who are unable to work, and we know how difficult this time is for you and your family.
 That’s why our Social Security Disability attorneys will fight to get you the money you need to support yourself and your loved ones.

-With our No Fee Guarantee®, you won’t owe us any money unless we obtain benefits for you.
-So don’t delay getting the legal help you need.
+Don’t delay getting the legal help you need.
 Contact us today by dialing (800) 477-7315 or completing a free online form.